 Prescription renewals

-Pharmacists can prescribe refills for most prescription medications for up to 6 months when appropriate.
-They can’t prescribe refills for narcotics or controlled drugs.
+Pharmacists can prescribe refills for most prescription medications when appropriate.
+They may not be able to prescribe refills for certain narcotics or controlled drugs.

 Urinary tract infections (UTIs)